legenduzair/epic-expeditions/README.md

   - Build a platform that is user-friendly and is accessible to all.

 ### Entity Relationship Diagram
-  - As this project utilises Django which is a MVT(Model, View & Template) framework, a connection to database tabels or 'Models' is required.
+  - As this project utilises Django which is a MVT(Model, View & Template) framework, a connection to database tables or 'Models' is required.
 An entity relationship diagram was created to visually map out the structure of the databases & models.
 The entity relationship diagram is mapped out below.

   #### Reviews App
   | **Reviews Models** | **PK** |